An Appalachian Trail Tale

 The Playground’s Become a Proving Ground

-Last night’s premonition that it would be a long one was spot on (and not spotty).
-Shortly after I tumbled asleep, the mice shifted in to hyperdrive.
-Mus musculus acted like headless chickens and criss-crossed the shelter platform dozens of times.
-“This place is rat-ified,” I sighed to Spacey.
-These were heavily-armored rodents that could not have been killed with a hammer.
+These were heavily-armored rodents that couldn’t’ve been killed with hammers.
 But then, just like that, they scurried into their hideouts.
-A group of thru-hikers showed a minute later, taking the place of the vexatious critters.
-Spacey and I had had the shelter to ourselves--mice aside--but our luck ran out when they ran in.
+Minutes later four thru-hikers showed, taking the place of the vexatious critters.
+Spacey and I had had the joint to ourselves--mice aside--but our luck ran out when they ran in.

 “Guys, please,” I barked.
 “Etiquette.”